vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

-Oh Ranga\! adiyEn’s mind leaps with joy to perform kaimkaryam for You in a state of mind as Your nithya, nirupAdhika Seshan \(rangEswara\! laasyavatA manasA dAsyam anumatya tvat padE nityam aham kimkaravANi**\)**. adiyEn will not even look at the faces of those fierce rich, who take pride in humiliating those who have assembled at their doors seeking favours \(kasyacit AaDhyakasya vadanE bhikshA vilakshaam drusam puna: na tu kuryAm\). \(This slOkam is the third in the series rejecting the haughty rich for favours.
+Oh Ranga\! adiyEn’s mind leaps with joy to perform kaimkaryam for You in a state of mind as Your nithya, nirupAdhika Seshan \(rangEswara\! laasyavatA manasA dAsyam anumatya tvat padE nityam aham kimkaravANi**\)**. adiyEn will not even look at the faces of those fierce rich, who take pride in humiliating those who have assembled at their doors seeking favours \(kasyacit AaDhyakasya vadanE bhikshA vilakshaam drusam puna: na tu kuryAm\). \(This shloka is the third in the series rejecting the haughty rich for favours.
 Here, Swamy Desikan affirms his determination to the Lord directly.
-This slOkam is used by Swamy Desikan in Sankalpa SooryOdhayam: Act VI. slOkam 69\).
+This shloka is used by Swamy Desikan in Sankalpa SooryOdhayam: Act VI. shloka 69\).

 </details>